The Snake's Pass: Plot summary

-In the next couple days leading up to Norah's departure, the rain has become increasingly worse which in turn makes the bog worse.
+In the next couple of days leading up to Norah's departure, the rain has become increasingly worse, which in turn makes the bog worse.
 Arthur wakes from a terrible nightmare, sensing something bad is happening in the storm.
-Andy takes him and Dick to Knocknacar and they find the bog rising faster and faster.
-They attempt to warn Murdock but he is not in his home, so they go to warn Joyce and Norah who are also missing.
+Andy takes him and Dick to Knocknacar, and they find the bog rising faster and faster.
+They attempt to warn Murdock, but he is not in his home, so they go to warn Joyce and Norah, who are also missing.
 They learn that Moynahan came to Norah and said there had been an accident and that Joyce was at Murdock's home.
 Norah assumed it was some type of trap and pries Moynahan for the truth.
 Moynahan confesses that her father is not at Murdock's, so Norah decides to go look for her father.
 Dick and Arthur decide to split up to try to find Joyce and Norah.
 Arthur searches along the line of the bog while desperately calling out his love's name.
-As the lightning strikes and lights up the sky, Arthur sees two figures struggling by the edge of the rocks.One figure he discovers is Norah because of her red petticoat.
-As he gets closer he sees Murdock is holding Norah and strikes her then runs off.
+As the lightning strikes and lights up the sky, Arthur sees two figures struggling by the edge of the rocks.
+One figure he discovers is Norah because of her red petticoat.
+As he gets closer, he sees Murdock holding Norah, strikes her, and runs off.
 Norah is unconscious as Murdock flees to his house.
-As Arthur attends to Norah, he feels the ground begin to quiver and give way as his feet begin to sink and he realizes the bog is shifting and has him in its clutches.
+As Arthur attends to Norah, he feels the ground begin to quiver and give way as his feet begin to sink, and he realizes the bog is shifting and has him in its clutches.
 Norah awakens and tries to help Arthur by throwing her coat to him and safely pulling him out of the bog.
 They are joined by Dick and Joyce while they watch Murdock stand atop his home and sink into the bog.
-The bog then swoops all the rubbish into the nearby sea.
-Arthur and Norah are reunited with her father and Dick and safely make it back to Joyce's home where they each retell their story of what happened to them during the storm.
-After they finish breakfast and warm themselves, the four decide to go out to the hill and examine the damage of the storm.
+The bog then swallows all the rubbish into the nearby sea.
+Arthur and Norah are reunited with her father and Dick, and they safely make it back to Joyce's home, where they each retell their stories of what happened to them during the storm.
+After they finish breakfast and warm themselves, the four decide to go out to the hill and examine the damage from the storm.
 They go to the spot where Moynahan's father had last seen the Frenchman and where Dick had made his own marking.
-Off behind a rock Joyce finds a wooden chest.
+Off behind a rock, Joyce finds a wooden chest.
 Because Joyce technically owns the land until the next day, the chest belongs to him.
-Joyce replies that the money was given to Ireland, thus it should still belong to Ireland.
-As they continue to walk along, Dick comes across a cavern where he discovers limestone on the rocks.
+Joyce replies that the money was given to Ireland; it should still belong to Ireland.
+As they continue walking, Dick comes across a cavern where he finds limestone on the rocks.
 The group takes a lantern into the cave and discovers strange inscriptions on the walls.
-Norah walks to the back of the cave where she finds The Lost Crown of Gold.
+Norah walks to the back of the cave, where she finds the Lost Crown of Gold.
 Dick exclaims that there is a scientific basis for the legend.
-Before the stream cut its way through the limestone, and made the cavern, the waters were forced upwards to the lake at the top of the hill and so kept it supplied.
-The lake then fell away so once the group found the water of the lake they found the crown.
+Before the stream cut its way through the limestone and formed the cavern, the waters were forced upward into the lake at the top of the hill, thereby keeping it supplied.
+The lake then fell away, so once the group reached the lake's water, they found the crown.